Fashion

 More mid-century DIY sweater inspiration

 We looked at the DIY fashion section of the May 1954 edition of Good Housekeeping yesterday where readers were shown fashion sweaters to knit.
-Here are a 4 more DIY sweater fashions from that issue.
+Here are 4 more DIY sweater fashions from that issue.
 Readers were encouraged to send the magazine 10 cents to request instructions for the fashions.

 Each instruction sheet costs 10 cents.
 Order from Good Housekeeping Bulletin Services, 57th St at 8th Ave.
 New York 19, N.Y..